JamieMac96/leduc-holdem-using-pomcp/README.md

-# MCTS For Leduc Hold'em
+# POMCTS For Leduc Hold'em

 This repository contains an implementation of the Monte Carlo Tree Search algorithm applied to the game of Leduc Hold'em.